Nothing Lasts Forever

 I got these tattoos on my wrists to remind myself and others that anything is possible if you put your mind to it and truly dedicate yourself.
 If you don’t get what you want, maybe you just didn’t really want it enough.

 Don’t listen to me because someone else considers me to be an expert or some type of authority figure.
 Only do what makes sense to you.

-If you don’t work out, I have no interest in forcing you to start.
-I might inspire you, but I’d never want to force you.
-Exercise is a reward, not a punishment.
-The forced will be the last.
+If you don’t want to work out, I have no interest in forcing you to start.
+I’d love to inspire you, but I can’t make anybody do anything.
+As I often say, “the forced will be the last.”

 While the advice of someone with experience can be helpful, remember that no one else can do it for you.

 Each journey is unique.
 You must take personal accountability and deal with your life.

 Enter your email address below to join “Team Al” and get all my top tips for assembling your calisthenics program!